 Here are some helpful links to get started with your visa.

-If your trip is longer than 3 months, or if you wish to work in Australia, Find a Visa.
+If your trip is longer than 3 months, or if you wish to work in Australia, then it is best to find a different type of visa.